-- 1. Development approval from council is in place for the use of the premises as small bar. - 2.
-Council provided a submission no objection. - 3.
-No public submissions were received relating to any concerns with the application. - 4.
+- 1. Appropriate council approval is in place for a small bar at the venue. - 2.
+No Police submission was received. - 3.
+One public submission was received and considered as summarised at submission analysis below. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for liquor small bar licence will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.